Dead On The Water by R.W.K. Clark

 One Of The Best Zombie Books Dead On The Water

 Dead on the Water by R.W.K.
 Clark is an ‘off-the-beaten-path’ novel which tells about a passenger ocean liner which inadvertently becomes overrun with zombies, with the captain of the ship leading the pack.
-The book would be classified as a supernatural thriller.
+The book would be classified as a sci-fi horror.
 This particular work is the second zombie story Clark has put out, but it is very different from his first one, ‘Living Legacy’ and his third one ‘Permanent Ink’.

 But here’s the kicker.